faizamaqsood782-ship-it/Explainable-Methods/README.md

 The notebook performs the following steps:

-1. Load the Knockout and Hanna datasets
+1. Load the Knockout data with indel effecincies and Hanna dataset with original BE39:MELJUSO:zscore used as a ground truth in this work.
 2. Automatically detect the gRNA sequence column
 3. Extract CRISPRedict, CRISPRAidit, deepHF and CRISPROn relevant biological features using original `features.py` logic.
 4. Predict cleavage efficiency scores using a pre-trained statsmodels model